gencere757/ARDA-GENCER-DSA210-TERM-PROJECT/README.md

 2. Fast Food Restaurants Per 1000 Population (extracted from the US food environment atlas): https://catalog.data.gov/dataset/food-environment-atlas
 3. Heart Disease Mortality Rate: https://catalog.data.gov/dataset/heart-disease-mortality-data-among-us-adults-35-by-state-territory-and-county-2019-2021

+### Processing And Cleaning The Data
+Since the data was obtained from public sources, there may be empty or incorrect data.
+These data were filtered out before going into the EDA steps.
+For the fast food data, the data was extracted from a much larger dataset (US food environment atlas).